codefresh-io/docs.codefresh.io/_docs/troubleshooting/runtime-issues.md

 <br>

 #### Browser issues
 Try to identify the issue that is preventing communication by accessing your browser's Developer Tools and viewing the Console or Network tabs.

-Read [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors){:target="\_blank"} for help on identifying the specific error and the corrective action to take for it.
+For help on identifying the specific error and the corrective action to take for it, read [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors){:target="\_blank"}.

 <br>

 #### Missing SSL certificate

-Install the SSL certificate from a Certifcate Authority.<br><br>
+Install the SSL certificate from a Certificate Authority.<br><br>
 OR
 <br><br>
 Configure the browser to trust the runtime's URL and receive content:

 1. If you are not in the **GitOps Runtimes** page, from the toolbar, click the **Settings** icon.
 1. From Configuration in the sidebar, select **GitOps Runtimes**.
-1. Based on your browser, do as required:
+1. Select the runtime, and based on your browser, do as required:
   * Chrome: Click **Advanced** and then **Proceed to site**.
   * Firefox: Click **Advanced** and then **Accept the risk and continue**.
   * Safari: Click **Show Certificate**, and then select **Always allow content from site**.